hm-lang/core/proposals/README.md

 That is the basic way to resolve a future, but you can also use the `::decide(): t` method for an explicit conversion from `um t` to `t`.
 Ultimately futures are more useful when combined for parallelism.
-Here is an example:
+Here are two examples, one using an array of futures and one using an object of futures:

 ```
 after(Seconds: int, Return: string): string